m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 Since a derived class inherits everything the base class has—all its fields, methods, and other members,
 both public and private—an instance of the derived class can do anything an instance of the base could do.

-**NOTE**: When deriving from a class, it's not possible to make the derived class more visible than its base.
+> **Note**: When deriving from a class, it's not possible to make the derived class more visible than its base.
 This restriction does not apply to interfaces.
 A `public` class is free to implement `internal` or `private` interfaces.
 However, it does apply to an interface's bases: a `public` interface cannot derive from an `internal` interface.

 ```cs